faker-js/faker/docs/guide/index.md

 ```

 :::tip Note
 Using the browser is great for experimenting 👍.
 However, due to all of the strings Faker uses to generate fake data, **Faker is a large package**.
-It's around `1.57 MB` minified. **Please avoid deploying Faker in your web app.**
+It's `> 5 MiB` minified. **Please avoid deploying Faker in your web app.**
 :::

 ## Community

-If you have questions or need help, reach out to the community via Discord and GitHub Discussions.
+If you have questions or need help, reach out to the community via [Discord](https://discord.com/invite/4qDjAmDj4P) and [GitHub Discussions](https://github.com/faker-js/faker/discussions).